syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 Dim picture As IWPicture = paragraph.AppendPicture(Image.FromFile("Image.png"))

 'Sets text wrapping style – When the wrapping style is inline, the images are not absolutely positioned.
-It is added next to the textrange.
+It is added next to the text range.

 picture.TextWrappingStyle = TextWrappingStyle.Square